lynch16/climate-tracker-cli-gem/README.md

 ## Usage

-This gem will retrieve the temperature data for New Hampshire, Massachussetts, Vermont, and Maine for any defined date or range.
-The first prompt requests the user to enter Start or Compare (not case dependent).
-The Start case will retreive a list of all the temperatures in all the included states for a given date.
-The Compare option will provide a comparision of the average change in temperatures across those same states between two user defined dates.
+This gem uses NOAA Climate API to retrieve the temperature data for any state in the U.S. for any defined date or range.
+There are two functions of the gem: Start and Compare (not case dependent).
+The Start function will retreive a list of the average monthly temperature in the desired state for a given date.
+This is found by averaging the average monthly temperature of every NOAA Station in the given state.
+The Compare function will provide a comparision of the average change in average monthly temperatures in a state between two user defined dates.
+Of note, NOAA only has published through 2015 so the datasets are limited to February 1, 1831 - November 1, 2015.
+The most recent available date should improve overtime and this README will be updated at each major version to correct the most recent date of that time.
+This gem is also set to try and limit the number of queries from NOAA Climate API through the use of a "pull_count".
+The overall average from the prior search will save allowing the user to more quickly use the Compare function.

 ## Development